-Electronic Cigarettes or “E-Cigarettes” are electronic nicotine delivery systems that work by heating a liquid and turning it into a vapor that is inhaled into the lungs by the user.
-They are also commonly referred to as vapes, e-pens, e-hookas, juuls, and juul pods.
-The nicotine delivery system may be designed to look like a cigarette, pen, stick, zip drive or other small hand held device.
-Some are designed to be refilled via liquid refills sold in bottles while others are designed to use refill “pods” often referred to a Juul pods.
+Electronic Cigarettes or ‘E-Cigarettes’ are electronic nicotine delivery systems that work by heating a liquid and turning it into a vapor that is inhaled into the lungs by the user.
+They are also commonly referred to as vapes, e-pens, e-hookas, Juuls, and Juul pods.
+The nicotine delivery system may be designed to look like a cigarette, pen, stick, zip drive, or other small, handheld device.
+Some are designed to be refilled via liquid refills sold in bottles while others are designed to use refill “pods” often referred to as Juul pods.

 What is in Vape Juice?

-The liquid itself used to fill and refill e-cigarettes may contain nicotine, THC, CBD oils, artificial flavorings and other liquids/chemicals depending upon who you purchase it from.
-A study published by the Journal of Pediatrics reported that they found numerous carcinogens such as formaldehyde, acrolein and toluene in vape juice.
-Many companies manufacture vape juice fills and refills and thus, each may vary in formula.
+The liquid itself used to fill and refill e-cigarettes may contain nicotine, THC, CBD oils, artificial flavorings, and other liquids/chemicals depending upon who you purchase it from.
+A study published by the Journal of Pediatrics reported that they found numerous carcinogens such as formaldehyde, acrolein, and toluene in vape juice.
+Many companies manufacture vape juice fills and refills and thus, each may vary in the formula.

 What are the Injuries Associated with E-Cigarettes?

 There are several lung injuries that have been associated with e-cigarette use.
-These include injuries associate with nicotine use, injuries associated with other chemicals that may be found in vape juice and addiction.
+These include injuries associated with nicotine use, lung injuries associated with other chemicals that may be found in vape juice, and addiction.

 Injuries Associated with Nicotine Use

-As the medical and addictive issues have come to light, at least forty-seven states have seen indoor bans enacted by local governments pertaining to the use of e-cigarettes in the workplace, restaurants and bars.
-Starting in the summer of 2019, several cities, states and even the country of India, have enacted bans on the sale of flavored and unflavored e-cigarettes and vaping products all together.
-Here is a timeline of the recent bans:
+No. However, several regulations have come out regarding the sale of vaping products.
+As the medical and addictive issues have come to light, at least forty-seven states have seen indoor bans enacted by local governments pertaining to the use of e-cigarettes in the workplace, restaurants, and bars.
+Starting in the summer of 2019, several cities, states, and even the country of India have enacted bans on the sale of flavored and unflavored e-cigarettes and vaping products altogether.

 Do I Have a Case?

-If you have been injured by vaping products, you may have the right to recover for medical care, treatment for addiction, pain, suffering, mental anguish and other damages occasioned by the use of vaping products.
-Call 1-800-298-0111 today to be connected with someone for a free consultation.
+If you were misled and have been injured by vaping products, you may have the right to recover for medical care, treatment for addiction, pain, suffering, mental anguish, and other damages occasioned by the use of vaping products.
+Call (713) 932-0777 today to be connected with a Juul vape injury lawyer for a free consultation.